Published on October 10, 2017 | Last Updated on October 28, 2022 by Lookforzebras

-Welcome to our three-part series on resume and CV format for doctors and the Perpetual Vitae™.
+Welcome to a three-part series on resume and CV format for doctors and the Perpetual Vitae™.
 These articles are geared toward physicians and other healthcare professionals who are pursuing non-clinical jobs or medical jobs that aren’t your typical “doctor” job in a clinical environment.
 A well-crafted CV or resume can really make you stand out among other applicants.

 The first part focuses on the differences between a CV (short for curriculum vitae) and resume, when to use each, and why both of them are important for physicians with atypical careers.
 We’ll guide you through writing a CV in Part 2.
 Here, you can also get started on your Perpetual Vitae, which I think you’ll find to be a game-changer if you don’t already have some version of this in your files.
 Finally, Part 3 is all about constructing a resume.